Chester Comprehensive Plan, Zoning and new proposed Community Preservation Plan (CPP)

-October 2016: Town Board votes to approve residential building moratorium.
-The public hearing notice states: "The purpose of this Local Law is to protect the public health, safety and welfare of the residents of the Town of Chester and to maintain the status quo of certain residential development in the Town that consist of five (5) or more residential lots or Multifamily or Multi-Unit dwellings containing five (5) or more dwelling units.
+2016-2017: Town Board enacted a residential building moratorium.
+The public hearing notice: "The purpose of this Local Law is to protect the public health, safety and welfare of the residents of the Town of Chester and to maintain the status quo of certain residential development in the Town that consist of five (5) or more residential lots or Multifamily or Multi-Unit dwellings containing five (5) or more dwelling units.
 This Local Law will allow the Town Board a reasonable opportunity to complete its comprehensive zoning review, including the adoption of zoning regulations consistent with the Town's recently adopted Comprehensive Plan.
 The moratorium is for a period of six months, which is considered to be adequate time to consider such zoning regulations and amendments."
-More details available at the Town of Chester website under agenda documents here.

 At the public hearing, the Town Board reviews options in prohibiting development activities while they review regulation changes as per the Comprehensive Plan adopted last year.
 Policy changes need to happen that would improve the review of projects townwide that go before the Planning Board and Zoning Board of Appeals.